mortezaomidi/geoportal/README.md

     <ows:Operation name="GetSpatialAssociationRules"></ows:Operation>
 </ows:OperationsMetadata>
 ```
 As Fig# shows that KDWS inherits GetCapabilities operation from the OWS interface and adds three operations named GetInsight, GetSpatialClusters, GetSpatialClassification, and GetSpatialAssociationRules.
+The GetCapabilities operation allows any client to retrieve capabilities provided by any organization that implements an KDWS  implementation specification.

 A full discussion of KDWS lies beyond the scope of this study.